elabraha/eng-leadership/README.md

 ### Feedback

 1. How do you like feedback - the medium (Slack, email, in-person, etc.)
-> Personally, I like feedback in-person.
-I'm also open to having tricky conversations over Slack, but when I say I want to take it offline, I ask that you respect that.
+> It depends.
+Long forum feed back in person.
+Quick feedback over slack is pretty great as well since we might not be in the same vicinity all the time.
 2. How do you like feedback - routine like in 1:1s, or as-it-happens
-> Timely feedback is always better for me -- just grab me!
+> As it happens might be ok but I fell like I won't remember to ask for it when I do need it.
+So I don't know.
 3. How do you prefer to receive recognition? (public or private)
-> I'm totally fine with public recognition but don't expect it!
+> I'm fine with either.
+It's appreciated but not needed.

 ### Goals and Support